L42i/brain.wav/README.md

 # sonification

-This  bla bla

-this instruction is for running the project on a Ubuntu studio (debian system)
+This instruction is for running the project on a Ubuntu studio (debian system)

-- what do we need?

-controller, ....

 ## Install and Setup

 In the desktop audio settings, use KT audio and select "pro audio"

 ### Python Setup